When you run a program in your shell, a process is created. This new process is called a child process of the shell.

 Look at the sample

+command below.
 It reflects the processes created in the SlideShow above.
 Connecting lines are included in the command below to point out the relationship between the PID and PPID numbers.

 These lines are not normally part of the output, they are just used here for clarification.